SummaryRead the full fact sheet

-Your body’s metabolic rate (or total energy expenditure) can be divided into three components, which are:
+Your body’s metabolic rate (or total energy expenditure) can be divided into 3 components, which are:

 - Basal metabolic rate (BMR) – even at rest, the body needs energy (kilojoules) to keep all its systems functioning correctly (such as breathing, keeping the heart beating to circulate blood, growing and repairing cells and adjusting hormone levels).
-The body’s BMR accounts for the largest amount of energy expended daily (50–80 per cent of your daily energy use).
+The body’s BMR accounts for the largest amount of energy expended daily (50 to 80% of your daily energy use).

 - Thermic effect of food (also known as thermogenesis) – your body uses energy to digest the foods and drinks you consume and also absorbs, transports and stores their nutrients.
-Thermogenesis accounts for about 5–10 per cent of your energy use.
+Thermogenesis accounts for about 5 to 10% of your energy use.

-Based on a moderately active person (30–45 minutes of moderate-intensity physical activity per day), this component contributes 20 per cent of our daily energy use.
+Based on a moderately active person (30 to 45 minutes of moderate-intensity physical activity per day), this component contributes 20% of our daily energy use.